Coronavirus: initial guidance for charity facilities managers

 Facilities teams can make use of all available communication channels to circulate information, including posters, video screens, email and social media.
-The information should be relayed in a clear, low-key way.
+The information should be provided in a clear, low-key way.

-Provide additional hand sanitisers and cleaning resources around your buildings.
+Provide additional hand sanitisers, tissues and cleaning resources around your buildings.
 This will help to reassure staff and visitors.

 Some charities ask their facilities team to manage staff travel.
 Detailed travel guidance is outside the scope of this document, but the basic steps include:

-1. Keep up to date with current travel advice
+1. Keep up to date with current advice on foreign travel

 - Check the Foreign & Commonwealth Office (FCO) advice on overseas travel.
 The FCO publishes a good general overview of travel safety.